okx/okexchain-docs/docs/getting-start/deploy-you-own-oec-testnet.md

 order: 6
 -->

-# Deploy Your Own OKExChain Testnet
+# Deploy Your Own OEC Testnet

-This document describes 2 ways to setup a network of `okexchain` nodes, each serving a different usecase:
+This document describes 2 ways to setup a network of `oec` nodes, each serving a different usecase:

 1. Single-node, local, manual testnet
 2. Multi-node, local, automated testnet

-Supporting code can be found in the [networks directory](https://github.com/okex/okexchain/tree/master/networks) and additionally the `local` sub-directories.
+Supporting code can be found in the [networks directory](https://github.com/okex/exchain/tree/dev/networks) and additionally the `local` sub-directories.

 ## Available Docker images

-In case you need to use or deploy okexchain as a container you could skip the `build` steps and use the official images, \$TAG stands for the version you are interested in:
+In case you need to use or deploy oec as a container you could skip the `build` steps and use the official images, \$TAG stands for the version you are interested in:

 * `docker run -it -v ~/.exchaind:/root/.exchaind okexchain/node:$TAG exchaind init mynode`
 * `docker run -it -p 26657:26657 -p 26656:26656 -v ~/.exchaind:/root/.exchaind okexchain/node:$TAG exchaind start`